"Solving" means finding missing sides and angles.

 This means we are given two sides and one angle that is not the included angle.

-In this case, use The Law of Sines first to find either one of the other two angles, then use Angles of a Triangle to find the third angle, then The Law of Sines again to find the last remaining side.
+In this case, use The Law of Sines first to find either one of the other two angles, then use Angles of a Triangle to find the third angle, then The Law of Sines again to find the final side.
 See Solving "SSA" Triangles .

 This means we are given all three sides of a triangle, but no angles.